Ayot St Lawrence

 Sir Lionel intended the church to serve both as a village church and as a mausoleum to his wife and himself.
 Sadly their marital life was not happy and so he decreed in his will that "what the church united in life, let it keep separate in death".
 Hence the pavilions at either side of the main church structure house, to the north, Sir Lionel's remains and, to the south, those of his wife.

 The children's programme "All over the Place Europe" created and recorded an amusing song about this back in 2012: Good shots of the church exterior, Ayot House, (with Bertie (RIP October 2018) the labrador who, apparently, kept appearing in the shot much to the annoyance of the crew) and the Ruins.
-Also below is a lovely YouTube video of the gardens at Ayot Manor, which is the older of the two manorial houses in the village, across the parkland from the church.
-The gardens are the work of the designer Julie Toll, and are spectacular.

-Finally below you will find an amusing BBC clip with Bernard Falk "interviewing" Eric Morecambe in Harpenden; he also gets to visit Ayot St Lawrence and, in particular, the silk farm which was set up in Ayot House in the 60s and 70s.
+Beneath that you will find an amusing BBC clip with Bernard Falk "interviewing" Eric Morecambe in Harpenden; he also gets to visit Ayot St Lawrence and, in particular, the silk farm which was set up in Ayot House in the 60s and 70s.

 #OnThisDay 1976: Bernard Falk visited Harpenden and Ayot St. Lawrence, where he hoped he might meet some rich and famous residents.
 He didn't. pic.twitter.com/LgHupWy8F3